Korea Cricket Association

 The 2014 Asian Games featured cricket for both the men's and the women's event and for that purpose a cricket facility was built known as Yeonhui Cricket Ground for the cricket matches to be played in the games.

 It has been reported that the crowd capacity of this ground will be 2,352.
 This is the first cricket stadium in South Korea.

 In 2016, the South Korean men's team competed in the inaugural East Asia Cup played among the four teams with Japan, China and Hong Kong Dragons being the other three teams.
 It was hosted by Japan Cricket Association at Sano International Cricket Ground.
 The tournament was won by South Korea after beating Japan in the final.
 In 2017, the South Korean women's team participated in the Women's East Asia Cup in Hong Kong.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all men's Twenty20 matches played between South Korea and other ICC members after 1 January 2019 will be a full T20I and all women's T20 matches with other ICC members after 1 July 2018 will be full WT20I.
+Therefore, all men's Twenty20 matches played between South Korea and other ICC members after 1 January 2019 will be a full T20I and all women's T20 matches with other ICC members after 1 July 2018 have the WT20I status.